-Let dough rise in a warm place until triple in size, which may take several hours since the dough is cold from the refrigerator.
+Let dough rise in a warm place until tripled in size, which may take several hours since the dough is cold from the refrigerator.

-Preheat the oven to 375 degrees for 30 minutes.
+Preheat the oven to 375 F for 30 minutes.

-Place the panettone in the oven, and lower the oven temperature to 325 degrees.
+Place the panettone in the oven, and lower the oven temperature to 325 F.

 Bake the panettone for about 1 hour, until it has risen high and springs back a little when pressed on top (like a muffin).